Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 The Privilege to Print

 It is no surprise to anyone involved with the legal profession that access to legal information is not always easy and not always cheap.
 This was no different in the beginnings of law reporting.
-Though medieval manuscripts were in circulation, they were scarce and the access was limited to a few.
+Though medieval manuscripts were in circulation, they were scarce and the access was locked down to a few.

 Despite resistance, the printing press would change this, allowing for wider circulation through reproduction, as well as reprints of popular and respected works.
 But not everyone could just decide to start putting manuscripts into printed form.
 In the early days of legal printing, the privilege to print had to be granted.